-&lt;sup>33 Child and Adolescent Needs and Strengths (CANS) Fresno Manual (October 15, 2014).
+&lt;sup>34 Baird et al., Comparison of Risk Assessment Instruments in Juvenile Justice (August 2013).
+Child and Adolescent Needs and Strengths (CANS) Fresno Manual (October 15, 2014).
 This tool is used throughout California, e.g. All County Letter NO. 18-09, Mental Health and Substance Use Disorder Services Information Notice NO. 18-007 (January 25, 2018) ("California Department of Social Services... has selected the...
 CANS as the functional assessment tool to be used with the Child and Family Team (CFT) process to guide case planning and placement decisions.")
-"Return to Main Document"

-&lt;sup>34 CJCJ, supra note 3.
-"Return to Main Document"
+&lt;sup>36 CJCJ, supra note 3.